jspolsky/queer-burners/README.md

 # Site Architecture

 The site is serverless.
 Instead of having a web server running code, the site is implemented as a single page React app.
 That means most of the logic is running in JavaScript on the client (in a web browser).
+There is also an API running on AWS to save things like camp directory entries and page content, and we use S3 to store user-uploaded pictures.

+## The Client Side

 You'll find this code in the `web` subdirectory.
-On the client side, we use:

-- All code is written in modern ECMAScript 6 (aka Javascript) and developed with Node and NPM.
+- All code is written in modern ECMAScript 6 (aka Javascript) and developed with `node` and `npm`
-- The [React](https://reactjs.org/docs/getting-started.html) framework, in particular [Create React App](https://create-react-app.dev/)
+- We use the [React](https://reactjs.org/docs/getting-started.html) framework, in particular [Create React App](https://create-react-app.dev/)
 - For CSS and styling, [React Bootstrap](https://react-bootstrap.github.io/getting-started/introduction/) based on [Bootstrap 4.5](https://getbootstrap.com/docs/4.5/getting-started/introduction/)

+As you develop code on your local machine in the web subdirectory, you can use the `npm start` command which will launch a web server, and open your browser to http://localhost:3000 to test the changes you've made.

+Once you're happy with your changes, commit them to github.

-When you build the front end (using the `npm start build`) command, it will generate a bunch of compressed and optimized files and put those in the `web\build` subdirectory.
-As soon as you commit your changes to github, our web host, Vercel, notices the changes and deploys them to the Vercel content distribution network.
+When you are ready to deploy these changes to the live web server, build the front end (using the `npm start build`) command.
+This will generate a bunch of compressed and optimized files and put those in the `web\build` subdirectory.
+Now commit again to github.

+As soon as you commit these `web\build` files to github, our web host, Vercel, notices the changes and deploys them to the Vercel content distribution network.
 That means that anything you check into `web\build` is automatically deployed to, and hosted at, [queerburners.org](https://queerburners.org).
-But they are all static files--nothing runs on the Vercel server.
+It will only take a few seconds for the new site to be live.

+So far, the front end consists entirely of static files.
+Vercel serves them off of their content distribution network, like any old fashioned web server, but no actual code is running on the Vercel server.

+## The Server Side (but it's serverless)

 There are two major dynamic parts to the website: the content management system, which lets administrators add, edit, and delete individual pages of the site, and the Theme Camp Directory, which lets any LGBTQIA+ theme camp owner submit and edit information about their camp.

-To store this data on the server, Queerburners has a web-based API which is running on AWS.
+To store this data on the server, Queerburners has a RESTful API which is running on AWS.
 For example, this API supports functions like `/camps` which returns a JSON list of camps.
-You will find all the code for the web-based API in the `aws` subdirectory.
+You will find all the code for the API in the `aws` subdirectory.

 - Back end functions run on [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) -- they are all in node.js.
 - Those functions are accessed through a REST API via the [AWS API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html).
 This component hooks up a URL to lambda code.